caisy-io/cport/README.md

 **Strapi:** Strapi uses several terms to refer to its content models: 'ContentType', 'CollectionType', and 'Single Type'.
 These terminologies provide flexibility in defining the structure and behavior of the content.

 **Prismic:** In Prismic, 'Types' and 'Slices' are used.
 Both are treated as content types, offering different ways to structure and segment your content.

+We will use the term 'Blueprints' in cport too, since if with diffrent databases or languages the team "schema","type" or "model" is already reserved for other purposes.

 # USAGE